doctrine/mongodb-odm/README.markdown

     $user = $dm->findByID('User', 'the_string_id');

-You may want to load the associations for an document, you can do this with the loadDocumentAssociations() method:
+You may want to load the references for an document, you can do this with the loadDocumentReferences() method:

-    $dm->loadDocumentAssociations($user);
+    $dm->loadDocumentReferences($user);

 Now you can access the ->account property and get an Account instance:

     echo $user->account->name; // Test Account

-If you only want to load a specific association you can use the loadDocumentAssociation($name)
+If you only want to load a specific reference you can use the loadDocumentReference($name)
 method:

-    $dm->loadDocumentAssociation($user, 'account');
+    $dm->loadDocumentReference($user, 'account');

-To automatically load the association during hydration you can specify the association to load on a query with the loadAssociation() method:
+To automatically load the reference during hydration you can specify the reference to load on a query with the loadReference() method:

     $query = $dm->createQuery('User')
-        ->loadAssociation('account');
+        ->loadReference('account');

     $users = $query->execute();
     foreach ($users as $user) {